In this article you can see the most common dirty practices of poor quality brokers and how to recognize and avoid them.

 1) Brokers with a high conflict of interest between their business and their clients - traders are not able to make any profits with these brokers.

 2) Brokers which look like as ECN / STP, but they only have one liquidity provider, meaning that there is still a major conflict of interest between their business and their clients.

 3) Brokers that provide true and direct interbank market access where they execute all orders of their clients.

-Below you can see the most common dirty practices of brokers, and signs that there is a conflict of interest between the broker and a trader.
 In such situations, the trader should consider changing broker to protect his trading deposit and to achieve better trading results than he is currently doing.